jundalisay/superblist/content/en/research/benham/palmistry/part-1/chapter-19-jupiter.md

 In his marriage relations the Jupiterian is very ambitious.
 He matures early in life, and marries when young one of whom he believes he can feel proud.
 His ambitious desire to have the helpmate shine before the world is not always realized, for a Jupiterian, as well as any other person, may be deceived, so is often unhappily wedded.
 He is predisposed to marry, and, knowing this, you will not need as strong confirmations of marriage with this type as are needed with some of the other types.

-In health matters the Jupiterian is predisposed to certain disorders.
+In health matters, the Jupiterian is predisposed to certain disorders.

 He is a great eater, and in this regard is somewhat of a sensualist.
+He:
-He eats highly seasoned, strong food, is fond of wine, and is addicted to smoking.
-He is a high liver and his danger is from being an over-eater.
-Thus he injures his digestion, has vertigo, or fainting fits, as his first warning, and these attacks increase in violence until apoplexy ends the story.
-He has gout and stomach trouble, and these produce impure blood which often affects his lungs, making them weak.
+- eats highly seasoned, strong food
+- is fond of wine
+- is addicted to smoking.

+He is a high liver.
+His danger is from overeating.

+Thus, he injures his digestion, has vertigo, or fainting fits, as his first warning.

+These attacks increase in violence until apoplexy ends the story.

+He has gout and stomach trouble.
+These produce impure blood which often affects his lungs, making them weak.

 Disordered stomach, indigestion, vertigo, apoplexy, gout, and sometimes lung trouble are his peculiar health dangers.

-In this description I have used the pronoun he, and considered the Jupiterian as a masculine type.
+I have considered the Jupiterian as a masculine type.
 There are, however, just as many feminine Jupiterians.

-On recognizing a strong Mount and finger in a woman, leadership, ambition, pride, honor, and all the Jupiterian attributes belong to her.
-I have used the masculine pronoun with all the Mounts only as a matter of convenience and brevity.
+A Jupiterian woman would have leadership, ambition, pride, honor, and all the Jupiterian attributes.

 With this idea of the Jupiterian character and attributes, it remains to find how they are distributed, and how they will probably be expended.

 On recognizing strong Jupiterian traits, locate the apex of the Mount.
 If it is distinctly in the centre of the Mount, the qualities will be evenly distributed.

 If leaning over toward Saturn, the sobriety, sadness, and wisdom of that Mount will hold down the Jupiterian ambition and make it safer, for Jupiter will be guided by Saturn.

 If the apex leans or is marked on the outer edge of the hand opposite Saturn, the Jupiterian qualities will be directed to seeking purely selfish, personal advancement.
 If the apex lies near the Heart line, the ambition and pride will be for those loved, and if near the line of Head, the ambition will be for intellectual success.